dyegoe/dotfiles/README.md

 #### Setup 1Password

 - Open 1Password and sign in
-- Setup SSH Agent
 - Open 1Password
+- Click `...` on left top side
-  - Go Settings
+- Select `Settings`
-  - Developer
+- Select `Developer`
-  - Setup SSH Agent
+- Mark `Use the SSH Agent`
-  - Use the Key Names
+- It opens a new window.
+Select `Use the Key Names`
-  - Select "Edit Automatically"
+- Scroll down.
+Mark `Integrate with 1Password CLI`
-  - Close
+- Close the window
-- Setup CLI
-  - Enable "Command-Line Interface (CLI)" option under Developer (as above)
+- Open a terminal
 - `op signin`
-  - If you forgot to enable the option, 1Password will prompt you to do so.
+- Click `Authorize`

 ## MacOS